lea-8/Vismark/README.md

 # Vismark
 A lightweight libary for creating webpages in Svelte projects.
 Vismark allows for defining complex layouts and data visualisations using extended Markdown syntax.
 Available on npm as [vismark](https://www.npmjs.com/package/vismark).

+Example pages created with Vismark can be found at [Vismark Examples](https://github.com/lea-8/Vismark-Examples)

 ## Installation
 To install, use your desired package manager to install vismark.
 For npm this can be done as follows: